godotengine/godot-docs/classes/class_gltfcamera.rst

 :ref:`Camera3D<class_Camera3D>` **to_node**\ (\ ) |const| :ref:`🔗<class_GLTFCamera_method_to_node>`

-Converts this GLTFCamera instance into a Godot :ref:`Camera3D<class_Camera3D>` node.
+Converts this GLTFCamera instance into a Redot :ref:`Camera3D<class_Camera3D>` node.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`